aerogear/keycloak-metrics-spi/README.md

 Once set, requests in which the header 'X-Forwarded-Host' header is set will be denied.
 Thus, to disable access to the metrics the header must be set in a request on your proxy.
 This is enabled by default on HA Proxy on Openshift.

+#### Disable Authentication

+**NOT recommended**.

+If you are sure what you do and have considered the other authentication options, you can disable authentication completely.
+However, this will make your endpoint accessible to everyone with access to your Keycloak instance, if the metrics route is not otherwise protected.

+To disable the authentication, set the `KC_SPI_REALM_RESTAPI_EXTENSION_METRICS_AUTHENTICATION_DISABLED` environment variable (or corresponding command line argument) to `true`.

 ### Enable metrics-listener event